 |

 II,3.
-THE first of all (forms of) knowledge is the knowledge of the Monad and of the Unity, and more ancient than all natural contemplation is spiritual knowledge; the former, indeed, comes forth before the Creator, and it appears with the nature that has accompanied it. |
+THE first of all [types] of knowledge is knowledge of the Monad and of the Unity, and older than all natural contemplation is spiritual knowledge: indeed, the former comes forth before the Creator, and it arises with the nature that accompanies it.
+KG 2.21.
+As above, (KG 2.2.) for first and second natural contemplation: Cf. KG 3.61.
+On the “second” and “third” contemplations Cf KG 3,21.
+On the second and third “transformations”: KG 2.4 |

 2,3. Πρωτη πασων γνωσεων εστιν η της Μοναδος γνωσις και πασης φυσικης θεωριας πρεσβυτερα εστιν η πνευματικη γνωσις? αυτη γαρ πρωτον εχ του κτιστου εξηλθε τε και αμα τηι φυσει ητς εκολλατο αυτηι εξελαμψεν. |